JasonNeale/JasonNeale/README.md

 <p align="center">
-# Greetings
+  <h1>Greetings</h1>
 </p>
 <p align="center">
-##### My name is Jason and I'm from Bay City, Michigan where I work as a Chief Executive Officer at Novus.One Inc., a company I formed to create a security and privacy focused free speech platform that's embedded within the Ethereum blockchain.
+  <span style="font-size: 18px; font-weight: 600">My name is Jason and I'm from Bay City, Michigan where I work as a Chief Executive Officer at Novus.One Inc., a company I formed to create a security and privacy focused free speech platform that's embedded within the Ethereum blockchain.</span>
 </p>

 ##### Find me elsewhere: